strapi/strapi/docs/3.0.0-beta.x/guides/external-data.md

 };
 ```

-With this code, everytime this function will be called, that will fetch the `strapi/strapi` docker repo data and insert in the Strapi database the current pull count with the current date.
+With this code, everytime this function is called it will fetch the docker repo's data and insert the current `pull_count` with the corresponding date in your Strapi database.

 ## Call the function

 Here is how to call the function in your application `strapi.config.functions.docker()`

-So lets execute this function everyday at 2am.
+So let's execute this function everyday at 2am.
 For this we will use a [CRON tasks](../concepts/configurations.md#cron-tasks).

 **Path —** `./config/functions/cron.js`